 * Click here for rating key

-Sitka & Spruce Restaurant Review: Do your best to snag a seat at the communal table for a full view of Sitka & Spruce’s open kitchen.
-The restaurant's brick interior with loft-style windows has a sultry, minimalistic feel that pairs well with the New American cuisine crafted with locally-sourced ingredients.
-Chef Matt Dillon’s imaginative touch results in complex dishes bursting with unusual flavors and textures, and the regularly changing menu might have you reaching for a dictionary.
+Sitka & Spruce Restaurant Review: Locally-sourced ingredients are crafted into New American dishes at this Melrose Market restaurant.
+Chef Matt Dillon’s imaginative touch results in complex plates bursting with unusual flavors and textures, and the regularly changing menu might have you reaching for a dictionary.
 Plates are designed to be shared.
-You might encounter ham baked in hay with house-fermented sauerkraut; chicken liver pâté paired with Brussels sprouts; and roasted carrot salad with chickpea purée.
-Larger plates can range from half a roasted chicken to braised and grilled pork chops with red cabbage.
-Fish dishes, such as Blackmouth salmon with sunchokes and chard, are frequently available, too.
-Desserts are ready for indulging, perhaps bay leaf-quince ice cream atop a ginger cookie.
-The wine list of mostly Pacific Northwest varietals is well chosen.
-Service is smart but not especially gracious.
-Only a limited number of reservations are offered nightly, so you could endure a long wait.
+You could encounter ham baked in hay with house-fermented sauerkraut; chicken liver pâté paired with Brussels sprouts; and roasted carrot salad with chickpea purée.
+More substantial options can bring half a roasted chicken or braised and grilled pork chops with red cabbage.
+Fish selections, such as Blackmouth salmon with sunchokes and chard, are also frequently available.
+Desserts are ready for indulging.
+How does bay leaf-quince ice cream atop a ginger cookie sound?
+Monday nights are guest chef evenings with fare ranging from authentic tacos to jambalaya.
+The well-chosen wine list stars mostly Pacific Northwest varietals.
+Service is smart, but not especially gracious.
+Only a limited number of reservations are offered nightly, so you may have to endure a long wait.